jbmorley/debian-repository/README.md

 # Debian Repository

-Auto-generated Debian repository for InSeven releases.
+Auto generates and deploys a Debian repository for InSeven releases.